 Payroll giving is a voluntary scheme where employees can make donations from their pay to support chosen approved donee organisations.

 You choose whether to set up payroll giving and how it will run.
-If you do it's up to your employees whether or not they participate.
+It is your employee's choice to participate.